teddywilson/shisito-markdown-validation/README.md

   -
     filepattern: events/*
 ```

+TODO: document fields instead of providing a sample file.

 ### Examples
 Follow the main example project for a better overview of how Shisito works end to end here: https://github.com/teddywilson/example-shisito-project.